 That “satisfaction guaranteed” exchange policy even extends to the cost of your membership.
-So if you try Costco out for a year and decide you don’t like it, you can even get your membership fee itself back!
+So if you try Costco for a year and decide you don’t like it, you can even get your membership fee back!

 Check Out This Dirty Dozen of Weird Costco Returns

 All returns are handled at the returns counter at the warehouse store.
 This applies to items purchased at the physical store as well as merchandise purchased online at Costco.com.

 “It helps if you have the receipt or original product packaging, but it may not be necessary to process your return,” Costco notes.

 With a return policy this lenient, it’s only natural that a small percent of customers will abuse the store’s generous return policy.

 Woman Returns a Dead Christmas Tree — in January